wadelau/wadelau.github.io/hanjst/hanjst-install.md

 We will investigate deeply into [Hanjst configurations and settings](./hanjst-config) in late sections.

 #### Waiting Layer
 Sometimes it is necessary to hide JSON data from end-users.

-### Run-time
+Usually there are two methods to make this done.

+1. To add a waiting layer.

+2. To set JSON data DIV hide.

 #### Related works
 1. [Hanjst in -GitHub]([https://github.com/wadelau/Hanjst](https://github.com/wadelau/Hanjst))